 For More Information

-For more information about certificates of compliance or tax clearance letters, contact your local service center or call the Department's Tax Information and Assistance line at 850-488-6800 Monday-Friday, excluding holidays.
+For more information about certificates of compliance or tax clearance letters, contact your local service center or call the Department's Taxpayer Assistance at 850-488-6800 Monday-Friday, excluding holidays.

 If you have general questions about transferee liability audits, contact the Department's Case Processing Section at 850-617-8565 or email